Navigating Public Transport in Foreign Cities: A Beginner's Guide

 Transit doesn't always run 24/7.
 Many systems, like the London Underground (except for Friday/Saturday "Night Tube"), shut down around midnight.
 Familiarize yourself with the "N" bus routes or "Night Owl" services.
 In cities like Budapest, night buses follow completely different routes than day buses.
 Always pin your hotel location in Google Maps for offline use, ensuring you can navigate back on foot or via a night bus if the trains have stopped running.

-Real-World Transit Success Stories
+Transit Success

 Case Study 1: The Tokyo Interchange Efficiency